 - Place it without pressing hard.
 Try one other position before deciding.

-- Move it once.
+- Move it when the decision changes.
 From Today to Done, corner to photo, Monday to Wednesday, top title to side title.
+Stop moving it if the adhesive drags, lifts fibers, or collects grit.

 - Keep only what earned a place.
 Peel away the rest.